discourse-network/discourse-network.github.io/_events/Unorgodox.md

 2. The summer conference season will then provide participants an opportunity to lend a curious and critical eye to the academic events they attend, thinking about them in the context of the online training sessions.
 3. Finally, on the 17th-18th September we will gather at the University of Warwick for a 2-day workshop where participants will have the chance to share their reflections as well as put some ideas into action through some experimentation.

 For more details on how to register, head to the [website](https://iainsouttar.github.io/unorgodox.html).
-This training is funded by a DisCouRSE flexible fund round 1 award, aimed at empowering dRTPs to be effective future leaders.
+This training is funded by DisCouRSE's flexible fund round 1 award, aimed at empowering dRTPs to be effective future leaders.